Thanos: Fictional character biography

 Thanos later comes to the aid of Adam Warlock in a war against the Magus and his religious empire.
-During the process, he ends up adopting Gamora in order to use her as his assassin and kill Adam Warlock before becoming Magus.
+During the process, he ends up adopting Gamora to use her as his assassin and kill Adam Warlock before becoming Magus.
 During this alliance Thanos cultivates a plan to reunite with Mistress Death, and secretly siphons off the energies of Warlock's Soul Gem, combining these with the power of the other Infinity Gems to create a weapon capable of destroying a star.
 Warlock summons the Avengers and Captain Marvel to stop Thanos, although the plan is foiled when Thanos kills Warlock.
 The Titan regroups and captures the heroes, who are freed by Spider-Man and the Thing.
 Thanos is finally stopped by Warlock, whose spirit emerges from the Soul Gem and turns the Titan to stone.
 Thanos's spirit eventually reappears to accompany a dying Captain Marvel's soul into the realm of Death.

 During the "Infinity Saga" storyline, Thanos is eventually resurrected and collects the Infinity Gems once again.
 He uses the gems to create the Infinity Gauntlet, making himself omnipotent, and erases half the living things in the universe to prove his love to Death.
 This act and several other acts are soon undone by Nebula and Adam Warlock.
 Warlock reveals that Thanos has always allowed himself to be defeated because the Titan secretly knows he is not worthy of ultimate power.
 Thanos joins Warlock as part of the Infinity Watch and helps him to defeat first his evil and then good personas, and cure Thor of "warrior Madness".

 Thanos later recruits a team of Earth-bound super-villains and puts them under the field leadership of Geatar in a mission to capture an ancient robot containing the obscure knowledge of a universal library and extract its data.
 Thanos uses information from the robot to plot against and battle Tyrant, the first creation of Galactus turned destroyer.
 When trapped in an alternate dimension, Thanos employs the aid of the brother of Ka-Zar, Parnival Plunder and later the Hulk to escape, although both attempts are unsuccessful.
-Thanos is eventually freed and comes into conflict with Thor, aligning himself with Mangog in a scheme to obtain powerful mystical and cosmic talismans which will allow him to destroy all life in the universe, and during their battles Thanos decimates the planet Rigel-3.
+Thanos is eventually freed and comes into conflict with Thor, allying with Mangog in a scheme to obtain powerful mystical and cosmic talismans which will allow him to destroy all life in the universe, and during their battles Thanos decimates the planet Rigel-3.